agaradi1018/mastermind/README.md

 ### Installing

-* Run the .sln file to open the project in Visual Studio
+* Run the .sln file to open the project in Visual Studio.
 * Build it and run.
 This would run the application on the console.

 ## Executing the project